Upgrading to LED is a bright move

 A word of advice, however if you choose dimmable LED’s you will need to fit a compatible dimmer switch to ensure they work smoothly, with no flickering.
 This is a universal issue with dimmable LED’s, not just SimplyLED’s bulbs, and there are several dimmer switches available on the market which are suitable.

-Finally price, without a doubt replacing all of your halogen lights with LED bulbs in one go means a high up-front cost, GU10 bulbs start at £11.99 each.
-However, when you consider that LED’s use up to 90% less energy than ordinary incandescent bulbs AND that they last up to 15 times longer than LED bulbs (LED bulbs last up to 30,000 hours whereas the average halogen bulbs lasts 2,000 hours) the energy consumed through usage and the minimal replacement costs mean your will see a return on your investment within the first couple of years.
+Finally price, without a doubt replacing all of your halogen lights with LED light bulbs in one go means a high up-front cost.
+However, when you consider that LED’s use up to 90% less energy than ordinary incandescent bulbs AND that they last up to 15 times longer than LED light bulbs (LED light bulbs last up to 30,000 hours whereas the average halogen bulbs lasts 2,000 hours) the energy consumed through usage and the minimal replacement costs mean your will see a return on your investment within the first couple of years.
 Plus, you will go on making further financial savings for many more years to come.

 Also, unlike CFL bulbs, LED light bulbs do not contain any hazardous materials such as mercury, and so are less harmful to the environment when they’re disposed of.

 So, if you want to make a significant saving on your energy bills, but do not want to compromise on the quality of light in your home, I’d heartily recommend that you consider switching from halogen to LED.
 Saving energy has never been so simple, or should that be so SimplyLED?